mksambell/scrambled/README.md

 ## Future features

 - Hint function
-- User selects difficulty setting
 - Option for timed game
-- Limit the number of words
+- Option for a limited number of words

-- Resolve situation where anagrams have more than one solution
+(bug)- Resolve situation where anagrams have more than one solution

 [Back to contents](#contents)